Men of Letters in Supernatural

 - Voice of the Legion: When possessed by the Wicked Witch.

 L. Frank Baum

 Cuthbert Sinclair is a magic user who was initiated into the Men of Letters and was responsible for warding it.
-He was ejected for unspecified offenses in 1956, meaning that he survived their destruction in 1958.
+He was ejected for a variety of offenses (including building a security curse that drove all effected to commit suicide, that was so effective it caused two other members to die trying to stop it) in 1956, meaning that he survived their destruction in 1958.
 He surreptitiously buys the First Blade from a St. Louis museum.
 Portrayed by Kavan Smith.
-Appears in "Blade Runners" (S09, Ep 16)
+Appears in "Blade Runners" (S09, Ep 16).

 - Collector of the Strange: Besides relics like the First Blade, he also has a "zoo" of supernatural creatures like vampires and shapeshifters, which he also uses for security.

 - Evil Sorcerer: Perhaps the straightest use of this trope this show has ever done.
 Called a "Master of Spells" although possessing no innate power, his knowledge was great he effectively claimed to have "a spell for every situation".